Rochelle M. Long, Ph.D., is director of the NIGMS

 Long is a pharmacologist with a background in drug metabolism, who has managed research grants and projects at NIGMS since 1990.
 Her major achievements include establishing and overseeing the trans-NIH Pharmacogenomics Research Network and catalyzing additional partnerships such as the Global Alliance for Pharmacogenomics and the Clinical Pharmacogenetics Implementation Consortium.

 Previously, she served on the faculty in the Department of Pharmacology and Toxicology at the School of Pharmacy, University of Maryland, Baltimore.
-Prior to that she was a Pharmacology Research Associate (PRAT) fellow in the Laboratory of Chemical Pharmacology at the National Heart, Lung, and Blood Institute.
+Prior to that she was a Pharmacology Research Associate (PRAT) fellow in the Laboratory of Chemical Pharmacology at the NHLBI.

 Long received a B.S. in chemistry from Bucknell University in Lewisburg, Pennsylvania, and a Ph.D. in pharmacology from the Uniformed Services University of the Health Sciences in Bethesda, Maryland.
-She also conducted research at the Chemistry Industry Institute of Toxicology in Research Triangle Park, North Carolina.
+She also was employed by the Chemistry Industry Institute of Toxicology in Research Triangle Park, North Carolina.

 Connect With Us: